amair6190/final-deploy/CONNECTION_ISSUE_FIXED.md

 ```
 ExecStart=/opt/solvit-ticketing/venv/bin/gunicorn --workers 3 --bind 0.0.0.0:8001 --timeout 60 --keep-alive 2 --max-requests 1000 it_ticketing_system.wsgi:application
 ```

+## Permanent Fix
+We've updated all deployment scripts to use `0.0.0.0` by default.
+Additionally, we created a dedicated fix script `fix_gunicorn_binding.sh` that can be run on any existing deployment to automatically correct this issue.

 ## What This Change Does
 - `127.0.0.1` (localhost) - Restricts access to the local machine only